AgentMindStorm/translation-porter/README.md

 Output files are located in the `lang_bedrock` folder next to the executable.
 Newly ported definitions are automatically sorted into any existing file in the `lang_bedrock` folder in a roughly alphabetical order, allowing easy future expansion.

 # Identifier Expansion
-`s/m/c` means Single, Multiple, or Color.
+`s/m/c/n` means Single, Multiple, Classic Color, or New Color.
 Single ports a single definition from Java to Bedrock.
 Multiple ports a set of definitions defined in multiple.txt.
 Color ports a set of definitions specific to the 16 colors of many Minecraft blocks.

+Classic Color is for blocks which use `lightBlue` and `silver` on Bedrock.
+New Color is for blocks which use `light_blue` and `light_gray` instead.
+This differs between each block, so you must check the vanilla LANG files to know which one to use.

 All config files are in the same folder as the executable.
 To use the Multiple setting, the `multiple.txt` file must be configured by the user.
 The `colors.txt` and `languages.txt` files use the same format.
 The Java expansions are in the left column, while the Bedrock expansions are in the right column, separated by one space.